Asadabad, Afghanistan: Economy

-About 10% - 15% of the valley surrounding Asadabad is used for agriculture by using an ancient land development technique called terracing.
+The economy of Asadabad is mainly based on agriculture, trade, and transport.
+About 10 to 15 percent of the valley surrounding the city is used for agriculture by using an ancient land development technique called terracing.
 However, flooding and erosion have been an issue in the past.
 The primary crops are wheat, rice, sugarcane and vegetables.
-Multiple international agencies are assisting with these issues and other issues throughout the province.
+Multiple international agencies have assisted with these issues and other issues throughout the province.

 As of January 2009, growth around Asadabad has been substantial.
 Examples of development are: